-One of the main determinants of people's well-being and social participation is access to affordable and decent housing.
-Indeed, according to a recent Eurobarometer survey, for 26% of people in the EU the fact that decent housing is too expensive is the main reason why people are poor.
-People with incomes below the poverty threshold66 also spend more on housing in relative terms than those above (on average in the EU 33% of disposable income as opposed to 17%) and 39% of them report that housing costs are a burden (against 7% for those above the poverty threshold).
-They live in worse housing conditions as well, some 27% living in overcrowded accommodation, as opposed to 15% of the rest of the population and 38% of them are affected by at least one of the housing deprivation factors67.
+fact that decent housing is too expensive is the main reason why people are poor.
+People with incomes below the poverty threshold also spend more on housing in relative terms than those above (on average in the EU 33% of disposable income as opposed to 17%) and 39% of them report that housing costs are a burden (against 7% for those above the poverty threshold).
+They live in worse housing conditions as well, some 27% living in overcrowded accommodation, as opposed to 15% of the rest of the population and 38% of them are affected by at least one of the housing deprivation factors.
+Housing costs are at present not taken into account at EU level and in most countries in the measure of the risk of poverty.